Category Archives: Parenting

 There are some things he’s doing now that I’m going to write down so I don’t forget them.
 Or rather, . . .

 Look out, single women in the workforce!
 You have a potent enemy.
 Oh, did you think it was the ever-looming specter of sexual harassment that accounts for the continuing hostile work environment that women face (in 2008 31% of women polled reported having being harassed at work)?
 Well, it’s not.

 What?
 It’s the whispers behind your back that you got to the top because you’re a woman given special consideration in this age of affirmative action rather than because you’re good at what you do?
 WRONG.

 And, don’t even think that it’s the culture of shameless self-promotion that . . .

 As a very-new father (my son Kunal, pictured here, is two weeks old), I’ve decided to adopt different parenting styles depending on the time of day.

 If the sun is shining (and I wasn’t awake to see it rise), I change Kunal’s diaper with a silly song I just made up.
 When he cries, I say “Ohhhhh nonononono,” and give him little kisses on his forehead.
-I talk to him with a lot of baby talk and smiles, and there is . . .
+I talk to him with a lot of baby talk and . . .